RubyLearning/blog/content/post/2010/11/02/how-does-one-use-design-patterns-in-ruby.md

 ---
-title: How Does One Use Design Patterns In Ruby?
 author: Chee Yeo
+categories:
+- Beginners
+- Ruby
+- Ruby Masters
 date: 2010-11-02
 layout: post
 permalink: /2010/11/02/how-does-one-use-design-patterns-in-ruby/
+tags:
+- Design Patterns
+- programming
+- ruby programming
 thesis_description:
 - Chee Yeo introduces you to Design Patterns in Ruby and how to use them in your own Ruby code.
 A guest blog post on RubyLearning.
 thesis_keywords:
 - Design Patterns,Programming,Ruby programming
+title: How Does One Use Design Patterns In Ruby?
 topsy_short_url:
-  -
-categories:
-  - Beginners
-  - Ruby
-  - Ruby Masters
-tags:
-  - Design Patterns
-  - programming
-  - ruby programming
+- null
 ---

 <div>
   <h3>
     How Does One Use Design Patterns In Ruby?